KissKissBankBank/kitten/README.md

 ## Contributing

-- Create a PR with a clear title.
+- Create a PR with a clear title in English.
 - Tag it with the right label (`Work in progress`, `Needs reviews`, etc.).
+- Update the CHANGELOG.md under the section `[unreleased]` when the PR is ready for reviewing.

 For admin collaborators, before merging the PR:
 - Add the PR to the related milestone.
-- Update the CHANGELOG.md under the section `[unreleased]`.
 - Use `Squash and merge` option to merge the PR.

 ## Release